Gyomb/workshop-express-example/README.md

 # Express app example

 > This application is used as example for my personnal workshops.
+It uses CodeShip as CI with a Danger module.

 ## Getting started